petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/using-the-notification-queue.md

 ---
 # Using the Notification Queue

-{bdg-secondary}`Available Liferay 7.4 U75+/GA75+`
+{bdg-secondary}`Liferay 7.4 U75+/GA75+`

 Liferay provides the Notification Queue application for reviewing email notifications triggered by an Object action.
 You can verify the status of notifications and resend them if needed.

 ![Review email notifications in the Notification Queue application.](./using-the-notification-queue/images/01.png)

 The application lists the following details for each notification:

 | Column     | Description                                                                                                                                                                                 |
 |:-----------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|